NomicFoundation/hardhat/docs/tutorial/README.md

   - Understand the basics of how [smart contracts](https://ethereum.org/learn/#smart-contracts) work
   - Set up a [Metamask](https://metamask.io/) wallet

-If you can't do any of the above, follow the links and take some time to get learn the basics.
+If you can't do any of the above, follow the links and take some time to learn the basics.